 Filters and highlighting in Power BI reports

 This article introduces you to filtering and highlighting in the Power BI service.
 The experience is almost exactly the same in Power BI Desktop.
 Filters remove all but the data you want to focus on.
-Highlighting isn't filtering.
-It doesn't remove data, but instead highlights a subset of the visible data; the data that isn't highlighted remains visible but dimmed.
+In general, highlighting isn't filtering.
+In most visuals, highlighting doesn't remove the unrelated data.
+Instead it highlights the related data.
+The rest of the data remains visible but dimmed.
+See Cross-filter and cross-highlight later in this article for details.

-There are many different ways you can filter and highlight reports in Power BI.
-Putting all of that information in one article would get confusing, so we've broken it into these sections:
+There are many different ways to filter and highlight reports in Power BI.
+Putting all of that information in one article would be a lot, so we've broken it into these sections:

 - Introduction to filters and highlighting, the article you're reading now.

-- How to create and use filters in Editing view in reports in Power BI Desktop and the Power BI service.
+- How to create filters in the Filters pane in Power BI Desktop and the Power BI service.
 When you have editing permissions for a report, you can create, modify, and delete filters in reports.

-- After you've learned how filters and highlighting work by default, learn how to change the way visualizations on a page filter and highlight each other
+- You've learned how filters and highlighting work by default.
+Now learn how to change the way visualizations on a page filter and highlight each other.

 Intro to the Filters pane

-You can apply filters in the Filters pane or by making selections in slicers directly on the report itself.
-The Filters pane shows the tables and fields used in the report and the filters that have been applied, if any.
+You can apply filters in the Filters pane, or make selections in slicers directly on the report page itself.
+The Filters pane shows the fields in individual visuals, and any other filters the report designer adds.

 Filters in Reading or Editing view

-There are two modes for interacting with reports: Reading view and Editing view.
+There are two modes for interacting with reports in the Power BI service: Reading view and Editing view.
 The filtering capabilities available to you depend on which mode you're in.

 - In Reading view, you can interact with any filters that already exist in the report, and save the selections you make.
 You can't add new filters.